How to keep kids safe online

 Technology is only a small part of the solution

 Kids tend to have an innate understanding of how to use technology, particularly the internet.
-But they are also, by nature of youth, innocently naive.
+But they can also be, by nature of their youth, innocently naive.
 Unfortunately, this can make them the target of cyberattacks, online bullies and even predators.

 For bad actors looking to take advantage of children through interactions on the web, “opportunities are ever more present now than they were before,” says Cybersecurity program chair John Zabiuk (Computer Systems Technology ’91, Bachelor of Applied Information Systems Technology ’03).
 As part of the program, Zabiuk teaches human security, which focuses on the psychology behind social engineering.

 What’s a parent to do?
 To start, Zabiuk suggests accepting that the internet is integral to the lives of most kids.
 In many cases, restricting access may undermine efforts to protect them.
 “It’s been a forced evolution in the way we communicate,” he says, “and there’s no going back.”